jfairbank/revalidate/README.md

 ### `composeValidators`

-`composeValidators` is the function that makes revalidate start to be really useful.
+Revalidate becomes really useful when you use the `composeValidators` function.
 As the name suggests, it allows you to compose validators into one.
-The composed validator will check each validator and return the first error message it encounters.
+By default the composed validator will check each validator and return the first error message it encounters.
 Validators are checked in a left-to-right fashion to make them more readable. (**Note:** this is opposite most functional implementations of the compose function.)

 The composed validator is also curried and takes the same arguments as an individual validator made with `createValidator`.